jarirepo/aspStoredProc/README.md

 Set objSP = Nothing
 ```

-Never use the same `CStoredProc` object to create different stored procedures, but use a code structure as follows.
+Never use the same `CStoredProc` object to create different stored procedures.
+Instead, use a code structure as follows.

 ```vb
 Set objSP = New CStoredProc